Wants to Meet Up

 I got some education (Harvard, NYU) and along the way I lived for three years at International House (http://www.ihouse-nyc.org), a residence for full-time graduate students and young professionals doing internships where over 75% of the 700 residents are from outside the US.
 Living there is what made me want to travel.

-After being laid off from a soul-crushing job, I got my passport stamped for the first time in my life in July 2009 in...
-Iceland!
+After being laid off from a soul-crushing job, I got my passport stamped for the first time in my life in July 2009... in Iceland!
 And then I went crazy to make up for the previous lack of travel in my life: 3.5 months in Scandinavia and Western Europe, 6.5 months in Asia, 1.5 weeks in Colombia, 65 cities, 25 countries.
+In 2015 I also took some time to travel to China (again), Australia, and the Philippines.

 During this time, I: